bryank91/scrapy/readme.md

 3. `EB create <environment>` to create the environment
 4. `EB Deploy` to deploy the application to the environment

+> There is some manual steps that you need to perform
+5. `EB ssh` to go into the environment
+6. `sudo bash` to run as root
+7. Follow the steps in https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/setting-up-node-on-ec2-instance.html
+to install node
+8. Run cronatab with `crontab -e`

+> Step 9 might differ depends on where node is installed.
+> use `whereis node`
+9. Copy what is in `docker-cron` into crontab

 Source: https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/docker.html

 ## Running serverless